Warm Colors is sold out of package bees & Nucs for the 2018 season. Queens will be available in May.

-Please note that we are selling Packages with Carniolan Queens, and Nucs with Russian Honey Bee Breeder Association queens.
-Packages are raised in North Georgia by Bob Binnie, Nucs come from the Coys and Smiths RHBA Certified members.
+Please note that we are selling Nucs containing queens produced by members of the Russian Honey Bee Breeder Association.
+Nucs come from the Coys and Smiths RHBA Certified members.
 The Smiths start Nucs with queens using Warm Colors breeder Queens.
 This is the only way to get bees to you in April.
 Warm Colors queens and bees, raised in the north, are available later in June.

 We do not claim to provide Nucs or packages in April that are from our overwinter colonies.
 If you want Queens raised by WCA they are available in late June.
 Many ask us for our overwintered Nucs.
 I am old school on this as it has never seemed an advantage to sell anyone a Nuc with a second-year queen that will need replacing the same year.
 Yet some suppliers have convinced inexperienced beekeepers that this is what they should buy.
 We do overwinter Nucs, but they are used in our apiaries to replace losses and expand our bee yards.
 We raise our queens and bees for honey production and crop pollination.
 We do not sell overwintered Nucs to customers.